nraboy/mongodb-stitch-hugo/README.md

 Static websites are becoming more popular due to their performance and how inexpensive it is to host them at scale.
 Popular generators include Hugo, Jekyll, 11ty, because of how easy it is to write and maintain in a format like Markdown and convert to HTML.

-In this tutorial we're going to see how to create a static hosted website using [Hugo](https://www.gohugo.io) and automatically deploy changes to Stitch through a continuos deployment pipeline consisting of Git and [Travis CI](https://travis-ci.org/).
+In this tutorial, we're going to see how to create a static hosted website using [Hugo](https://www.gohugo.io) and automatically deploy changes to Stitch through a continuous deployment pipeline consisting of Git and [Travis CI](https://travis-ci.org/).

 ## The Requirements for the Tutorial